CityOfPhiladelphia/ais-geocoding-example/README.md

 # Example AIS Geocoder Package
-This package is intended to serve as an example of how to use the AIS API in Python.
+This package is intended to serve as an example of how to use the AIS API with Python.
 It is designed as an out-of-the-box tool which takes an input csv containing an address or account number field to be sent to the API, a config file specifying the input fields as well as the AIS repsonse fields to be outputted, and outputs the data to an output csv.

 ## Installation